maria-kalyuzhny/tile-art/README.md

 Erase - toggle eraser (use Pencil and Rectangle buttons for different eraser modes)

 ### Default Tilesets
-The following default tilesets are included in the /img folder to play around with:
+The following default tilesets are included in the /img folder:

 /img/motherload_tiles.png (tilesize: 64)